-Intel Iris Plus Graphics 645► remove
+Intel Iris Plus Graphics 645► remove from comparison

 The Intel Iris Plus Graphics 645 (GT3e) is a processor graphics card that was first seen in the Apple MacBook Pro 13 (Entry, 2019) in mid 2019.
 It is similar to the Iris Plus Graphics 655 in the 28 Watt CPUs.

 The so called GT3e version of the Coffee-Lake GPU still has 48 Execution Units (EUs), which can reach up to 1150 MHz depending on the model.
 Besides eDRAM cache, the Iris 645 can also access the system memory (2x 64 Bit DDR3L-2133/DDR4-2400) via processor interface.